duplico/qc15_statemaker/README.rst

     Consistently use a short, descriptive name, such as ``Rainbow`` or ``AllWhite``.
 This action type shares the same pool of animations as ``SET_ANIM_BG``. ``Result_duration`` is the number of loops to repeat the animation.
 The next action in the sequence fires immediately.
+A temporary animation should not be ``NONE``.

 ``CLOSE``
     Permanently CLOSES the current state, making it never again reachable.
 Any